Church Monuments Society

 Although Sir John Kedermister (1576-1631) of Romsey House, Langley Marish, Buckinghamshire, obtained a grant from the Dean and Chapter of St George’s Chapel, Windsor to construct a south transept – “18 foot in bredth north & south & about 24 foot in length east and west” – to the parish church of St Mary’s, Langley Marish on 28 February 1613[1], it was not until 1621 that work begun.
 What prompted this was the death of his second daughter, Anne, in 1621.
 The construction of the transept was to provide a pew at the east end of the transept for the Kedermister family and a library with subterranean burial vault at its west end.
 All was complete by 1623, when Anne’s remains were transferred into the vault.

 The vault itself measures 6ft north to south and 14ft 6in east to west.
 A series of three funerary monuments within the vault, all off the same chisel, appear to have been fixed up in 1623 when it was first put into use.
-The inscription on that to Anne Kedermister is complete, though those to her moth and her father lack details relating to their ages at death and, indeed, the dates of their deaths, which leads one to believe that these are contemporary to those of Anne Kedermister.
+The inscription on that to Anne Kedermister is complete, though those to her mother and her father lack details relating to their ages at death and, indeed, the dates of their deaths, which leads one to believe that these are contemporary to those of Anne Kedermister.
 Be that as it may, the memorial to Sir John Kedermister records that “hee builded Romsey house in this parish and also this vault and chapel over this ground.
 And he also made an gave unto this Towne for ever ye adioyning Library in Ao Dni 1623.”

 Set into a marble niche in the west wall of the vault is a full-size marble portrait bust of Anne Kedermister, flanked on the north by a long poem extolling her virtues and, to the south, the main inscription panel: